GloryOfNight/UnrealRCON/README.md

 ### Installation
 1. Download source from latest [releases](https://github.com/GloryOfNight/UnrealRCON/releases)
-2. Unpack source code to Plugins/SteamRCon folder
+2. Unpack source code to Plugins/UnrealRCON folder
-3. Regenerate and launch project, make sure SteamRCon enabled in Plugins
+3. Regenerate and launch project, make sure UnrealRCON enabled in Plugins
 > [!WARNING]
 > DO NOT download source code from main branch since it could be unstable at times.
 Only do that from tags or releases page!

 ### RCON client
-You can use any Steam RCON compatible client, for example [rcon](https://github.com/n0la/rcon) or [rcon-cli](https://github.com/gorcon/rcon-cli)
+You can use any Source RCON compatible client, for example [ARRCON]([https://github.com/n0la/rcon](https://github.com/radj307/ARRCON)) or [rcon-cli](https://github.com/gorcon/rcon-cli)

 ### Startup options
-`-RConEnable` auo-start rcon server on startup if allowed
+`-RConEnable` auto-start rcon server on startup if allowed

-`-RConPort=8000` to set rcon server port.
+`-RConPort=27015` set rcon server port.
 In case of forked server, port + fork id would be used for that fork

-`-RConPassoword=changeme` to set rcon server password
+`-RConPassoword=1111` set rcon server password

+`-RConMaxActiveConnections=5` set maximum amount of active connections

 ### Config
 `DefaultGame.ini`
 ```
-[/Script/SteamRConServer.SteamRConSettings]
+[/Script/RConServer.RConSettings]
+Port=27015 # Note: Commandline argument has a priority over config
-Port=8000 # Note: Commandline argument has a priority over config
+Password=1111 # Note: Commandline argument has a priority over config
-Password=changeme # Note: Commandline argument has a priority over config
+MaxActiveConnections=5 # Note: Commandline argument has a priority over config
 bAllowInEditorBuild=True
 bAllowInGameBuild=False
 bAllowInGameShippingBuild=False